 Medical insurance is incredibly important in Dubai as you need it to be able to get your residence visa.
 Bad schools will offer you bad insurance.
 It is as simple as that.
 It is not uncommon for teachers at bad schools to have to shell out a lot of money if they get ill or want tests done.
 The insurance offered by good schools covers blood tests and scans.
 Check if the insurance is international insurance.
 Again: bad schools won’t want to pay for your international insurance while better ones will want you to be healthy and will pay a premium to get you great insurance which will almost always be an international one.

 Does the school pay you back the visa costs for your spouse and kids?
-That’s an important one as a visa can cost more than 750 pounds!
+That’s an important one as a visa for 2 years can cost more than 750 pounds!
 Good schools will; bad schools… well, I guess you see where I’m going.

 Another one to look out for is Internet and Dewa costs.
-Almost all schools you want to teach at will pay for your internet and water and electricity costs.
-We pay 87 pounds for our internet (just internet) and 60 to 70 pounds for water and electricity (even for months we are not in Dubai!!!) while friends of ours at premium schools like Kings get their utilities, internet and tv for free.
+Almost all schools you want to teach at (AKA good schools) will pay for your internet and water and electricity costs.
+We paid 87 pounds for our internet (just internet) and 60 to 70 pounds for water and electricity (even for months we are not in Dubai!!!) while friends of ours at premium schools like Kings get their utilities, internet and tv for free.

-Another question to ask is what kind of furniture is included?
-When we moved in into our grotty Dubai apartment we got 1 cup, 1 plate, 1 knife, 1 fork, 1 bowl, 1 pillow, and a 1 person duvet – not to mention the worst couch ever.
+Another question to ask is what kind of furniture and utensils are included?
+When we moved in into our grotty Dubai apartment we got 1 cup, 1 plate, 1 knife, 1 fork, 1 bowl, 1 pillow, and a 1 person duvet (even though they KNEW we were coming as a couple!).
 Some schools will offer their staff free pots and pans, complete sets of cutlery, an Ikea sofa or even spending money to OR ship stuff over OR buy new furniture in Dubai.
 Choose wisely because you don’t want to be out of pocket when you get there.
-Have a look at the countless Youtube Videos about teacher accomodation to get a sense of what to expect and what schools will offer their teachers.
-If you want to read more on what to expect from teacher accomodation, you can read up on my blog post about teacher accomodation.
+Have a look at the countless Youtube Videos about teacher accommodation to get a sense of what to expect and what schools will offer their teachers.
+If you want to read more on what to expect from teacher accommodation, you can read up on my blog post about teacher accommodation.

 I would also say working 1 or 2 weeks for free is a big no-no. When you are asked to head to Dubai early for induction, this induction needs to be paid – it is not a holiday.
 If a school is not paying you for induction, I would run away as far and as fast as you can because it means they are tight and don’t care about staff!